danirus/django-comments-xtd/docs/tutorial.rst

 Disallow black listed domains
 -----------------------------

-In the remote case you wanted to disable comment confirmation by mail you might want to set up some sort of control to reject spam.
+In case you wanted to disable comment confirmation by mail you might want to set up some sort of control to reject spam.

 In this section we will go through the steps to disable comment confirmation while enabling a comment filtering solution based on Joe Wein's blacklist_ of spamming domains.
 We will also add a moderation function that will put in moderation comments containing badwords_.

-Let us first disable comment confirmation, edit the ``tutorial/settings.py`` file and add:
+Let us first disable comment confirmation.
+Edit the ``tutorial/settings.py`` file and add:

    .. code-block:: python